fjahr/cisa-research/half-agg.md

 #### Reorgs and block-wide half-agg (assuming block-wide aggregation)

-In current bitcoin node implementations, transactions are typically removed from the mempool once a block has been found that includedd this particular transaction.
+In current bitcoin node implementations, transactions are typically removed from the mempool once a block has been found that included this particular transaction.
 This is ok because if this particular block is reorged out of the best chain and the new chain doesn't contain any transactions from the first block, these transactions can be recovered from the block and be put back into